Most SME retailers focus more on traffic generation and promotion than they do on site conversion.

 4. Return Policy

-Having a return policy can be a huge trust influencer when it comes to purchase decisions.
+Having a return policy can be a huge trust influencer when it comes to purchasing decisions.

 Most good retailers tend to: